Aman-raj23/GradNet-Portal/README.md

 ```

 ## Notes
 - This is a prototype using mock data and minimal auth.
-Do not use in production.
 - File types: React components/pages use `.jsx` as requested.
 - The backend uses `.js` files for Node (recommended).